Carlos Salzedo: Music groups and fundraising

 Salzedo was involved in many arenas, including the burgeoning "new music" circles in New York, where he co-founded the International Composers Guild with Edgard Varèse in 1921.
 The Guild presented the most prominent European composers and others in concert, figures such as Bartók and Honegger.
 Two wealthy patrons ensured the finances of the guild, while Salzedo conducted many of the concerts.
 Louise Varèse, Edgard's wife, wrote the program notes.
 Volunteers and friends helped with publicity mailings and other secretarial work.
 In 1927, Varèse ended the guild's concerts, stating that the goals of the guild had been met and it was becoming more common for concerts to feature living composers.

 Salzedo became the chairman of the National Association of Harpists in 1919, and was the editor-in-chief of its publication until 1933.
-He was also the president of the National Association of Harpists in 1920.
+He was also the president of the National Association of Harpists in 1920 and during his presidency, he organized large harp ensembles in their annual festivals.
 By 1933 the National Association of Harpists was no longer active.
-It later became the American Harp Society.
 Salzedo founded the Franco-American Musical Society with E. Robert Schmitz in 1920, and was its vice president in 1924.
 In 1923 Salzedo was a board member for the International Society for Contemporary Music and served as vice-president for a time.
 In 1928 he helped organize the Pan American Society of Composers, a society for promoting Latin American music.
 In 1925, Henry Cowell made Salzedo an honorary member of the New Music Society of California's endorsement board.

 Salzedo raised money to buy a pipe organ in Seal Harbor, with matching funds from John D. Rockefeller, and later, was most notably able to raise sufficient funds to aid Vaslav Nijinsky and his family to escape into safety in Switzerland.